axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 HowTo: Limit search scope of Global Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Global Search looks for data that match your input in these fields:
+By default, Global Search looks for data that matches your input in these fields:

    - Task fields: Id, name, and description.
    - Case fields: Id, name, description, and any custom string field.